forus-labs/cauldron/nitrogen/README.md

   asset-generation:
     theme:
       path: assets/themes # Path to themes, relative to package root.
 Assumes all themes are directly under assets/themes.
-      fallback: light # A fallback theme for when a certain theme asset is not specified, relative to 'path'.
+      fallback: light # A fallback theme for when a asset is not specified, relative to 'path', i.e. assets/themes/light.
 ```